Organisational Regulations of Physics Brawl Online

 1. decide on a ban on participation in Physics Brawl Online in the subsequent years, to the members of the team and/or to any of the schools they come from,

-2. inform the organisers of other competitions about the situation that occurred,
+2. inform the organizers of other competitions about the situation that occurred,

 3. decide on another punishment, to the members of the team and/or to any of the schools they come from.

-PART TWO (ORGANISATION AND CONTROL OF THE COMPETITION)
+PART TWO (ORGANIZATION AND CONTROL OF THE COMPETITION)

 ARTICLE 4: PARTICIPATION IN THE COMPETITION